JoshMarino/gazebo_and_ros_control/README.md

 2. [Using Gazebo plugins with ROS](http://gazebosim.org/tutorials?tut=ros_gzplugins)
 3. [ROS Control](http://gazebosim.org/tutorials/?tut=ros_control)

-The Gazebo website (http://gazebosim.org/) has many more useful tutorials with a variaty of robot simulation models, and a helpful troubleshooting link with answers to common problems (https://bitbucket.org/osrf/gazebo/wiki/troubleshooting).
+The [Gazebo website](http://gazebosim.org/) has many more useful tutorials with a variaty of robot simulation models, and a helpful [troubleshooting](https://bitbucket.org/osrf/gazebo/wiki/troubleshooting) link with answers to common problems .

-The first tutorial on "Using a URDF in Gazebo" described the required and optional sections of a URDF.
-It then went onto explaining the `rrbot.xacro` file to help build the URDF.
+The first tutorial on "Using a URDF in Gazebo" describes the required and optional sections of a URDF.
+It then goes onto explaining the `rrbot.xacro` file to help build the URDF.

+The first tutorial begins with some prerequisites before it dives into the URDF usage in Gazebo.
+If you have already done a full ROS install on your computer, you do not need to install Gazebo.
+The full install will install a version of Gazebo (in my instance Gazebo 2.0) on your system.
+Installing Gazebo again will create dependancy conflicts within your catkin workspace.This issue will manifest itself only when you are rebuilding your workspace after downloading, cloning, or creating new packages.

+Another issue that you will face when following the prereq steps is parsing URDF files in Indigo.
+The answer to this issue can be found [here](http://wiki.ros.org/urdf) under "New in Indigo", section 5.1 Verification.
+You will need to run
+>sudo apt-get install liburdfdom-tools in order to parse URDF files in Indigo.

 Using Gazebo plugins with ROS tutorial talked about plugins available in gazebo_plugins.
 Two plugins for the camera and hokuyo laser were explained in the `rrbot.gazebo` file.